nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 -  Grid-based masks are applied by considering grid indices.
 The position of nodes in physical coordinates is ignored.

--  In consequence, grid-based masks should only be used between layers with identical grid spacings.
+-  In consequence, grid-based masks should only be used between NodeCollections with identical grid spacings.

 -  The semantics of the ``'anchor'`` property for grid-based masks